BarbaraFerlinc/SkillsBooster/README.md

 ## Description
-Our platform offers a comprehensive tool designed to support companies in evaluating and developing their employees' knowledge through customizable self-assessment questionnaires and AI-generated learning contend.
+Our platform offers a comprehensive tool designed to support companies in evaluating and developing their employees' knowledge through customizable self-assessment questionnaires and AI-generated learning content.

 The solution aids management in ensuring the continuous growth of their team's skills.
 ## Key functionalities